 New Strategies is an advanced education program unlike any other program for nonprofit leaders.
 Focusing exclusively on how to bolster and manage revenue for growth and success, New Strategies begins with an intensive, four-day forum that is the gateway to an ongoing support system of practical ideas that work.

-New Strategies beings with an intensive four-day, hands-on executive forum.
-The forum is directed by leaders in the nonprofit and philanthropy fields and Georgetown faculty and student teams provide additional depth.
+New Strategies begins with an intensive four-day, hands-on executive forum.
+The forum is directed by leaders in the nonprofit and philanthropy fields, and Georgetown faculty and student teams provide additional depth.
 Following topical plenary sessions, participants meet in specially curated small-group facilitation groups where nonprofit leaders can determine how best to integrate funding concepts into their own strategic plans.